jez/blog/source/_posts/2014-11-01-using-more-than-one-git-remote.markdown

 # Add the 15-150 handout remote so we can get starter code, etc.
 # (unix.andrew.cmu.edu)
 #
-# A command name for the second remote is "upstream", though you could also
+# A common name for the second remote is "upstream", though you could also
 # call this remote "handout" if that would be easier to keep straight
 $ cd ~/private/15150
 $ git remote add upstream /afs/andrew/course/15/150/handout